vtog/labGuides/source/ocp/local-mirror-registry.rst

    .. important:: Be sure path in imageURL (line 5) matches the path assigned
       earlier for "quayRoot".

+   .. note:: "graph: true" mirror's the graph data to our disconnected registry
+      which enables our disconnected clusters to show the visual of what versions we can update to.

    .. code-block:: bash
       :emphasize-lines: 5,10-12